 The “cousin-brothers” agree that this initiative will benefit the country, providing income to employed families.
 They know this is through God first of all, but it also helps that they are both friends, praying for each other’s dreams to come true.

-Leadership Development Program students like Alejandro and Nixon need our support.
-Will you prayerfully consider becoming a sponsor for a Leadership Development Program student?
+Students like Alejandro and Nixon need our support.
+Will you prayerfully consider helping a student finish well?